Balzers: Heliport

 The nearest passenger airports are St. Gallen-Altenrhein Airport, located 60 km north and Zurich Airport, located 107 km north west of Balzers.

 Economy

 Oerlikon Balzers

 The headquarters of the major thin film coating, solar and vacuum technology company Oerlikon Balzers is located in Balzers.

 Sports

 FC Balzers plays in Swiss 1.
-Liga .They play at the Sportplatz Rheinau, stadium has a capacity of 2,000.
+Liga.
+They play at the Sportplatz Rheinau, a stadium with a capacity of 2,000.